Communicating Your LENS to your School

 Your LENS report

-During your needs assessment your Disability Officer will explain the different levels of disclosure that are available to you.If you are provided with examination accommodations the Exams Office and academic staff teaching on your degree programme, will be aware of your accommodations, so complete anonymity is not possible.
+For example, if you are provided with examination accommodations the Exams Office and academic staff teaching on your degree programme will be aware of your exam accommodations, so complete anonymity is not possible.

 All student applying for support with the Trinity Disability Service have a Learning Educational Needs Summary (LENS).
 The information in the LENS report is made available to the relevant staff within the University (i.e. teaching staff, Disability Service personnel, your Tutor) to help them also provide assistance.

 You may, of course, choose not to disclose a disability to Trinity staff, although we would always advise students to do so.

 Disability Sensitive Information and Confidentiality